 What is the prevention of syphilis infection?

-In some cases, gummas can pass without ulceration.
-In such a situation, after reducing the node, it is completely replaced by dense tissue.
+In some cases, gummas can resolve without the formation of ulcers.
+In such a situation, after the node is reduced, it is completely replaced by dense tissue.

 Erythema

 Erythema or tertiary roseola is considered the rarest manifestation of tertiary syphilis.
 It is a light pink spot.
-Such spots can cluster.
-They fold into various geometric shapes ranging from 5 to 15 cm.
+Such spots can be grouped.
+They fold into various geometric shapes with an area of 5 to 15 cm.

-Most often, erythema can be seen on the buttocks, lower back, abdomen, or back.
+Most often, erythema can be observed on the buttocks, lower back, abdomen or back.
 As a rule, they always appear in the same place.
-These areas can peel off over time.
+Such areas may peel off over time.

 Neurosyphilis

-If the focus of infection is in the tissues of the brain, then the entire nervous system is damaged.
+If the source of infection is in the brain tissue, then the entire nervous system is affected.
 With this form of tertiary syphilis, the symptoms will depend on the form of the disease:

 • Meningitis.
 This form develops five years after infection.
-Gummy formations begin to form around the vessels of the brain.
-The disease is accompanied by a significant increase in body temperature, severe headaches, dizziness, bouts of vomiting and nausea, a person reacts painfully to bright light.
-If the auditory nerve is involved, a significant hearing loss occurs.
+Gummous formations begin to form around the vessels of the brain.
+The disease is accompanied by a significant increase in body temperature, severe headaches, dizziness, attacks of vomiting and nausea, and a person reacts painfully to bright light.
+If the auditory nerve is involved in the process, then a significant decrease in hearing occurs.

 • Meningoencephalitis.
 This form of the disease can develop even 30 years after infection.
-Most often it is observed in the stronger sex.
-In this case, the same symptoms appear, one hundred and in the meningitis form of the disease.
+Most often it is observed in representatives of the stronger sex.
+In this case, the same symptoms appear as with the meningitis form of the disease.
 In addition to them, mental disorders appear.
-A person can be tormented by hallucinations, unmotivated attacks of aggression.
+A person may be tormented by hallucinations and unmotivated attacks of aggression.

-• Dorsal tabes.
+• Tabes dorsalis.
 With this type of disease, the horns of the spinal cord are damaged.
-In this case, the limbs can lose sensitivity, muscle atrophy occurs, vision decreases, and the process of urination and defecation is disrupted.
+In this case, the limbs may lose sensitivity, muscle atrophy occurs, vision decreases, and the process of urination and defecation is disrupted.
 Often accompanied by vascular lesions.
 There are three stages of this form of the disease:

 • Neuralgic.
 It is characterized by shooting pains in the lower extremities, which are paroxysmal in nature.
-Pain can be felt in the stomach and intestines.
+Pain may be felt from the stomach and intestines.

 • Ataxic.
-It manifests itself in an unsure, shaky gait.
-The condition is aggravated if a person walks with their eyes closed.
+Manifests itself in an uncertain, shaky gait.
+The condition is aggravated if a person walks with his eyes closed.

 • Paralytic.
-Tendon reflexes disappear, muscle tone decreases, pupils stop responding to light.
+Tendon reflexes disappear, muscle tone decreases, and the pupils stop responding to light.

 • Paralysis.
-At the same time, all the signs of dementia are manifested, a person can lose the simplest everyday skills.
+At the same time, all the signs of dementia appear; a person may lose the simplest everyday skills.
 Often this form of syphilis is combined with tabes dorsalis.

 • Vascular.
-An inflammatory process arises in the membrane of small arteries.
+An inflammatory process begins in the lining of small arteries.
 It leads to the formation of blood clots.
-As a result, the lumen of the vessels narrows to critical values, certain areas of the brain begin to soften.
-This form of the disease is common in young men.
-The main signs of such a lesion are headaches, dizziness, seizures that resemble epileptic seizures.
-If the treatment of tertiary syphilis of this form is started in a timely manner, then the prognosis is favorable.
+As a result, the lumen of the blood vessels narrows to critical values, and certain areas of the brain begin to soften.
+This form of the disease often occurs in young men.
+The main signs of such a lesion are headaches, dizziness, and seizures that resemble epileptic seizures.
+If treatment of tertiary syphilis of this form is started in a timely manner, the prognosis is favorable.

 Note!
-In some cases, neurosyphilis can be latent.
-Signs of the disease are detected only during a medical examination.
+In some cases, neurosyphilis can occur in a latent form.
+Signs of the disease are revealed only during a medical examination.

-The manifestation of tertiary syphilis in the form of damage to the joints and bones occurs rarely.
-Gummas appear in flat bones or diaphysis of large tubular bones.
-Formations are often found in the bones of the skull, humerus and ulna, tibia.
-Gum can be concentrated in the periosteum, spongy or cortical substance.
+The manifestation of tertiary syphilis in the form of damage to joints and bones occurs rarely.
+Gummas appear in flat bones or the diaphysis of large long bones.
+Formations are often found in the bones of the skull, humerus and ulna, and tibia.
+Gummas can be concentrated in the periosteum, spongy or cortical substance.
 There are several types of the disease:

 • Periostitis.
-It is characterized by bone pain that worsens at night.
-On palpation, swelling is found.
-If proper treatment is not carried out, then bumps or thickenings are formed at the site of the swelling, which are visible on x-rays.
+It is characterized by pain in the bones, which worsens at night.
+On palpation, swelling is detected.
+If proper treatment is not carried out, then tubercles or thickenings form at the site of the swelling, which are visible on x-rays.

 • Osteoperiostitis.
 The inflammatory process originates in the periosteum.
-Later, it goes to the entire bone tissue.
-In this case, a person is tormented by severe attacks of boring pain, which become especially unbearable at night.
-On palpation, a swelling is felt in the periosteum, which subsequently develops into rough growths with cutter-like depressions.
-The likelihood of ulceration is high.
+Later it spreads to the entire bone tissue.
+In this case, the person is tormented by severe attacks of boring pain, which become especially unbearable at night.
+On palpation, a swelling is felt in the periosteum area, which subsequently develops into rough growths with boat-shaped depressions.
+There is a high probability of ulcer formation.

 • Osteomyelitis.
-This form of tertiary syphilis occurs due to the fact that gum is concentrated in the bone substance.
+This form of tertiary syphilis occurs due to the fact that gummas are concentrated in the bone substance.
 The inflammation soon spreads to the bone marrow.
-The process can also occur in the reverse order.
-The main symptoms are fever and pain.
+The process can also occur in reverse.
+The main symptoms are increased body temperature and pain.

-Tertiary syphilis can also affect joints.
-In this case, hydrarthrosis, osteoarthritis, arthralgia develop.
+Tertiary syphilis can also affect the joints.
+In this case, hydrarthrosis, osteoarthritis, and arthralgia develop.
 Severe pain appears that is not associated with movement.

 Note!
-Joint symptoms may persist even after appropriate treatment.
-Relief is brought by taking medications containing potassium iodide.
+Symptoms of joint damage may persist even after appropriate treatment.
+Relief comes from taking medications containing potassium iodide.

 Visceral syphilis

 This type of tertiary syphilis can have the most serious consequences.
-The appearance of gummy formations can be observed in any internal organs.
-At the same time, severe malfunctions occur in the metabolism.
+The appearance of gummous formations can be observed in any internal organs.
+In this case, severe disruptions occur in metabolism.
 Most often, the disease affects the cardiovascular system or liver.

 One of the manifestations of this form of syphilis is aortitis.
-In this case, foci of infection appear in the aortic membrane.
-Later, they are displaced by connective tissue.
-The problem may be accompanied by significant vasoconstriction of the heart, aneurysm, or aortic valve insufficiency.
+In this case, foci of infection appear in the lining of the aorta.
+Later they are replaced by connective tissue.
+The problem may be accompanied by significant narrowing of the heart vessels, aneurysm or aortic valve insufficiency.

 Read also on the topic

-Ways of infection with treponema pale, symptoms of infection, treatment
+Routes of infection with Treponema pallidum, symptoms of infection, treatment

 In the early stages, the disease may be asymptomatic.
-Later, symptoms similar to the manifestations of coronary heart disease appear.
-Painful sensations appear in the chest area, heart murmurs.
+Later, symptoms similar to those of coronary heart disease appear.
+Painful sensations in the chest area and heart murmurs appear.

 Syphilis can also affect the liver.
-This form of the disease often manifests itself between the ages of 35 and 50.
+This form of the disease most often appears between the ages of 35 and 50 years.
 There are four forms of this problem:

-• Focal gummy hepatitis.
+• Focal gummous hepatitis.
 The peripheral parts of the liver are primarily affected.
-Gums are localized under the liver capsule, which leads to a change in organ size.
+Gummas are localized under the liver capsule, which leads to a change in the size of the organ.

 • Interstitial hepatitis.
-Pathological processes arise around the lobes of the liver.
+Pathological processes originate around the lobes of the liver.

 • Miliary hepatitis.